CarlieHamilton/Carlie-Portfolio/README.md

 ![Rafael Caferati](docs/caferati.png)

-On his page he has some kind of craft/robot that can shoot things to destroy the page.
+On his page he has some kind of space craft/robot that can shoot things to destroy the page.
 I know it is an extra extra stretch goal, but I would love to try to convert my ruby snake game to javascript and have that eat my main page.
 This is a super stretch goal to implement in the future.

 #### Mood Board